A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 $\bullet$ \textbf{Efforts toward Multi-View Consistency}.
 Editing 3D objects while maintaining multi-view consistency is a core challenge in the field of 3D editing.
 GaussCtrl~\cite{GaussCtrl} leverages depth-conditioned editing by utilizing naturally consistent depth maps to ensure geometric consistency across multi-view images, along with attention-based latent code alignment to achieve a unified appearance across views.
 Luo~\etal~\cite{TrAME} propose a progressive 3D editing strategy using a Trajectory-Anchored Scheme (TAS) and a dual-branch editing mechanism to ensure multi-view consistency, addressing challenges in error accumulation during text-to-image processes.
 Gomel~\etal~\cite{gomel2024diffusion} introduce a geometry-guided warping mechanism that leverages the scene’s depth and structural information to accurately map edits across views, ensuring multi-view consistency.
 DGE~\cite{DGE} employs spatiotemporal attention to jointly edit the selected key views and inject their features into other views, using correspondences derived from epipolar-constrained visual features, thereby establishing multi-view consistency.
 SplatFlow~\cite{go2024splatflow} leverages a multi-view rectified flow (RF) model to simultaneously generate multi-view images, depth information, and camera poses based on text prompts.
 By incorporating training-free inversion and inpainting techniques, it achieves seamless editing of 3DGS.
 InterGSEdit~\cite{wen2025intergsedit} introduces a 3D Geometry-Consistent Attention Prior and an Adaptive Cross-Dimensional Attention Fusion Network to ensure multi-view consistency and enable fine-grained detail recovery.
+Pro3D-Editor~\cite{zheng2025pro3d} introduces Primary-view Sampler and Key-view Render to prevent inconsistency conflicts during multi-view editing.
+DFFSplat~\cite{kohdiffusion} integrates a 3D-consistent diffusion feature field into the editing pipeline and uses a dual-encoder architecture to disentangle view-independent structure from view-dependent appearance, enabling consistent multi-view editing.

 $\bullet$ \textbf{Efforts toward Efficiency and Speed}.
 Additionally, to enhance the efficiency and speed of 3D editing, ProGDF~\cite{ProGDF} comprises Progressive Gaussian Sampling (PGS) and Gaussian Difference Field (GDF).
 PGS applies progressive constraints to generate diverse intermediate results during the editing process.
 GDF employs a lightweight neural network, leveraging these intermediate results to model the editing process, allowing for real-time, controllable, and flexible editing within a single training session.
 The optimization process of DreamCatalyst~\cite{kim2024dreamcatalyst} approximates the reverse diffusion process, aligning with diffusion sampling dynamics and thereby reducing training time.
 3DSceneEditor~\cite{3DSceneEditor} utilizes a streamlined 3D pipeline, allowing direct manipulation of Gaussians.
 By leveraging input prompts, semantic labeling, and CLIP’s zero-shot capabilities, it enables efficient, high-quality editing.
 Chen \etal~\cite{DGE} propose Direct Gaussian Editor, which adapts 2D image editing models into a multi-view consistent version and integrates the 3D geometric representation of the underlying scene.
 This method enables direct optimization of the 3D representation, eliminating the need for iterative editing.
 3DitScene~\cite{3DitScene} incorporates generative priors and optimization techniques to refine the 3D Gaussian model and utilizes language features extracted by CLIP for object disentanglement.